langmead-lab/recount-pump/README.md

 The monorail-external repo also includes information on the container and instructions for running the `unifier` to aggregate the coverage summaries across the samples aligned with the `pump`.

-The `unifier` is not covered here, but its repo is here:
+The `unifier` is not covered here, but its repo is:

 https://github.com/langmead-lab/recount-unify